claygregory/jfitbit/README.md

 #jFitbit

 jFitbit is an unofficial Java Fitbit client.
 While Fitbit provides an API for fetching daily totals, intraday resolution data is unavailable.
-Fortunately, the XML used to build the Flash-based graphs on the Fitbit.com site provides simple access to your data.
+However, the XML served for building the Flash-based graphs on the Fitbit.com site provides the interface to your data used in this client.

 This client currently supports fetching the following data at an intraday resolution:
  * Activity score on a 5-minute interval